aguzmans/TeamERP/README.md

 Team Enterprise Resource Management (TeamERP)
 ========================
+Demo of what is currently being developed: http://erp.abelworld.com
+user: abel
+pass: abel
 Welcome to the TeamERP - the aim of this project is to create a fully-functional Symfony2 application for Enterprise management.
 For now I have done only the customer care bundle, but very soon I'll continue adding more and more functionality and other modules.